What are the differences among Domestic Adoption Agencies?

 For more information about international child adoption click on the link international adoption.

-child welfare agency or state adoption contact.
-You can also call Dr. Vince Berger, a psychologist
+If you need or want some specific personal advice contact your state child welfare agency or state adoption contact.
+You can also call Dr. Vince Berger, a psychologist and adoption professional.

 Please visit our home page to read about our commitment to assist adoptive parents like you as well as pregnant women and birth parents.